Why It Is So Easy to Hate Each Other

 On the other hand, meeting an individual who does not match our stereotype is disconcerting.
 Our mental schema has let us down and we did not accurately predict how the interaction would unfold.
 In spite of this experience, however, we do not throw out our stereotype.
 We dismiss the person as an aberration and perhaps set up a sub-category within our stereotype for oddballs, which allows us to maintain the integrity of our beliefs.

 We will use any marker available to us to classify people into an in-group or an outgroup, and race and religion are two of the easiest criteria to use -- which goes a long way toward explaining the social problems swirling around these things throughout human history.
 After all, if you can determine from a distance that someone is not from your group because of the color of their skin or the way they dress, this can save cognitive work while you categorize them.
-It has even been proposed that the ease with which regional accents develop is the result of the need to quickly announce where you are from.
+It has even been proposed that the ease with which regional accents develop comes from the need to quickly announce where you are from.
 After all, if you are from “around here” the chance that we share genes or alliances are quite good, and this will encourage me to treat you better than I might otherwise.

 In this very political season, we also see the categorizing power of political affiliation.